Rx4Byte/Rx4Byte/README.md

 I hope you enjoyed this little glimpse into my life and interests.
 If you have any questions, suggestions, feedback, or just want to chat, I’m here for you!

-## I always appreciate feedback, as it helps me grow!
+## I always appreciate feedback, as it helps me grow and improve!
 ## HAVE A NICE DAY/NIGHT, WISH U THE BEST <3